vedudi/vedudi/README.md

 📧 Email: [rttvedudi@gmail.com]
 💼 LinkedIn: (https://www.linkedin.com/in/vedat-a-0587582b1) If you'd like to contribute to my projects or collaborate, please don't hesitate to reach out.
 I'm also happy to chat about anything related to technology and share experiences.

 Thank you for visiting my profile.
-To learn more or to contact me, you can use the contact information above.
+To learn more or to contact me, you can use the contact information above .

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------